ozturkaslii/GenderedTweets/README.md

 # GenderedTweets
 This project is about gendered discourse on Twitter.
-With Twitter API, user can be able to see frequency analysis of 5 keywords that are predefined on the system, sentiment analysis for woman and man keywords, and also see a distribution of keywords on a map.
+With Twitter API, user can be able to see frequency analysis of 5 keywords that are predefined on the system and sentiment analysis for woman and man keywords to show which one is used more positively.

 Django 2.1.4, Python 3.6.5 and PostgreSQL 11.1 are used in this project.